 Once you thoroughly understand and routinely apply genealogy standards to your work, you will be ready to consider applying for certification.

 Detailed information about assembling a portfolio may be found in The BCG Application Guide.
-The guide describes the work applicants must submit: treatments of two documents, a research report, case study, and kinship-determination project.
+The guide describes the work applicants must submit: treatment of one document, a research report, case study, and kinship-determination project.
 The Guide also provides information about application procedures.
-The 2017 edition of this free publication is the most recent edition available.
+The 2019 edition of this free publication is the most recent edition available.